-Holders of our common stock at the close of business on March 1, 2013 are entitled to vote their shares at the Annual Meeting.
-As of the Record Date, there were 321,866,749 shares outstanding.
-Each share outstanding on the Record Date is entitled to one vote on each proposal presented at the Annual Meeting.
+Holders of our common stock at the close of business on March 1, the Record Date, there were 321,866,749 shares outstanding.
+Each share outstanding on the Record Date is entitled to one vote on each the owner of record to vote your shares in person.
+This will serve as your admission ticket.

+2013 are entitled to vote their shares at the Annual Meeting.
+As of proposal presented at the Annual Meeting.
 This includes shares held through Direct Invest, our dividend reinvestment and stock purchase plan, or through our employee benefit plans.
 Your proxy card shows the number of shares held in your account(s).